 Now that you've discovered the secrets behind one of today's most opportunity-filled fields, you can move forward with the training needed to make your mark in the profession of accounting.
 An online accounting degree could be all that stands between you and your dream career.

-If you’re interested in pursuing the field of accounting, earn your bachelor's degree in accounting from JWU.
-For more information on our online accounting degree, complete the Request Info form, call 855-JWU-1881, or email [email protected].
+If you’re interested in pursuing the field of accounting, earn your bachelor's degree in accounting or your micro-certificate in accounting from JWU.
+For more information on our online accounting degree, complete the Request Info form, call 855-JWU-1881, or email firstname.lastname@example.org.